-Located within one of Seidler’s buildings in the River City, the Avian Apartment is a wonderland of curves, cantilevers and a calming colour palette that the talented interior architect and designer approached with a sense of organic modernism.
+Located within one of Seidler’s buildings in the River City, the Avian Apartment is a wonderland of curves, cantilevers and a calming colour palette that the talented designer approached with a sense of organic modernism.

 “I’m not sure I could characterise the aesthetic other than to say it’s a blend of European aesthetics with Australian ethics, a play on curves and cantilevers, and art as an integrated expression of ingenuity,” Alicia says. “[My clients] wanted me to view the space as a blank canvas and to transform it into an elegant, luxurious and impressive residence with a warm and welcoming atmosphere.”

 And Alicia certainly delivered, putting the previous owner’s stark palette of red and black furniture peppered with white gloss joinery to bed, and reimagining a light and bright colour scheme layered with warm textural elements and statement lighting.

 Other than the original kitchen and bathrooms, which the clients wanted to remain untouched, the three-bedroom apartment underwent a complete renovation.

 A challenge, which Alicia accepted with gusto, was to work with Seidler’s existing 302m2 spatial layout, which included a vast expanse of curved floor and wall space.
 This meant there was little room to incorporate standard furniture, joinery and artwork.
 It had to be bespoke.